exakat/exakat-docs/Reference/Rules/Classes/ImmutableSignature.rst

 In PHP 7.3, typehint had to be the same, or dropped.
 In PHP 7.4, typehint may be contravariant (arguments), or covariant (returntype).

 This analysis may be configured with ``maxOverwrite``.
 By default, a minimum of 8 overwritten methods is considered difficult to update.
+When refactoring a method, all the related methodcall may have to be updated too.
+Adding a type, a default value, or a new argument with default value won't affect the calls, but only the definitions.
+Otherwise, calls will also have to be updated.

+IDE may help with signature refactoring, such as `Refactoring code <https://www.jetbrains.com/help/phpstorm/refactoring-source-code.html>`_.

 .. code-block:: php